MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-known-issues.md

 # Known issues: Team Shifts connector for UKG Pro Workforce Management (Preview)

-This article lists known issues for the [Microsoft Teams Shifts connector for UKG Pro Workforce Management](shifts-connectors.md#microsoft-teams-shifts-connector-for-ukg-dimensions) (UKG Pro WFM).
+This article lists known issues for the [Microsoft Teams Shifts connector for UKG Pro Workforce Management](shifts-connectors.md#microsoft-teams-shifts-connector-for-ukg-dimensions) (Preview).

 ## You can map a WFM instance to more than one team using PowerShell or your Microsoft 365 admin center